jacklenox/ulmus/README.md

 elm package install
 ```

+Say that yes, you agree to the plan.
 You can then compile the file to JavaScript with the following command:

 ```
 elm-make src/Ulmus.elm --output ulmus.js